wlsf82/protractor-and-webrtc/README.md

 ### NPM test script

-To ease running the tests we will use npm scripts.
+To ease running the tests we will use npm scripts, as we have for starting the app.

-From the project's root directory, update the `package.json` file with the following code, right below the project's description:
+From the project's root directory, update the `package.json` file with the following code, right below the `"start"` script:

+`"test": "./node_modules/.bin/webdriver-manager update && ./node_modules/.bin/protractor test/protractor.conf.js"`

+Note: remember to separate the scripts using comma.

+In the end you will have a `"scripts"` section like this:

 ```
 "scripts": {
+  "start": "node index.js",
   "test": "./node_modules/.bin/webdriver-manager update && ./node_modules/.bin/protractor test/protractor.conf.js"
 },
 ```